Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 In a LoRaWAN network, the RG is called a Gateway, the NGW is Network Server, and the SCHC C/D can be embedded in different places, for example in the Network Server and/or the Application Server.
+TODO OGZ: clarify

 Next steps for this section: detailed overview of the LoRaWAN architecture and its mapping to the SCHC architecture.